 - Up to 75 USD per person in permitted goods, or its equivalent in other currencies.
 Passengers traveling with family members (spouse and children) may combine their personal exemptions only when arriving together on the same vehicle.
 In order to claim this additional exemption, passengers must have the corresponding commercial invoices or receipts available

-Beer, alcoholic beverages, manufactured tobacco and motor vehicle fuel (except for the fuel contained in the vehicle’s fuel tank) may not be included in this additional exemption
+Beer, alcoholic beverages, manufactured tobacco, and motor vehicle fuel (except for the fuel contained in the vehicle’s fuel tank) may not be included in this additional exemption

 Which items may be included in my personal luggage exempt from duty?

-- A portable radio for the recording or reproduction of sound or mixed tapes; or a digital sound reproducer or portable reproducer of compact discs and a portable reproducer of DVD’s, such as a pair of portable speakers, and their accessories.
+- A portable radio for the recording or reproduction of sound or mixed tapes; or a digital sound reproducer or portable reproducer of compact discs and a portable reproducer of DVDs, such as a pair of portable speakers, and their accessories.

-- Five laser disks, 10 DVD disks, 30 compact disks (CD) or magnetic tapes (audio cassettes), for the reproduction of sound and five storage devices or memory cards for any electronic equipment.
+- Five laser disks, 10 DVD disks, 30 compact disks (CD) or magnetic tapes (audio cassettes), for the reproduction of sound, and five storage devices or memory cards for any electronic equipment.

-- Books, magazines and printed documents.
+- Books, magazines, and printed documents.

 - One set of binoculars and a telescope.

-- Passengers over 18 years of age, may introduce a maximum of up to 20 packs of cigarettes, 25 cigars or 200 grams of tobacco and up to three liters of alcoholic beverages, and six liters of wine; in excess of the above, cannot be imported without complying with applicable regulations and restrictions.
+- Passengers over 18 years of age, may introduce a maximum of up to 20 packs of cigarettes, 25 cigars or 200 grams of tobacco up to three liters of alcoholic beverages, and six liters of wine; in excess of the above, cannot be imported without complying with applicable regulations and restrictions.

-- Baby travel accessories, such as strollers and baby-walkers.
+- Baby travel accessories, such as strollers and baby walkers.

-- Two musical instruments and its accessories.
+- Two musical instruments and their accessories.

 - A camping tent and camping equipment, as well as their accessories.

-- Handicapped or old travelers may introduce items for personal use, useful to have a better performance of their activities, such as walkers, wheelchairs, crutches and canes.
+- Handicapped or old travelers may introduce items for personal use, useful to have a better performance of their activities, such as walkers, wheelchairs, crutches, and canes.

-- A set of tools including its case, it might have a hand drill, wire cutters, wrenches, dices, screwdrivers, current cables, among others.
+- A set of tools including its case, it might have a hand drill, wire cutters, wrenches, dices, screwdrivers, and current cables, among others.

-- Beddings, that will be able to include a set of matching sheets and pillowcases, a set of towels, a set of bath, a set of table linen and a set of kitchen.
+- Beddings, that will be able to include a set of matching sheets and pillowcases, a set of towels, a set of bath, a set of table linen, and a set of kitchen.

 - Up to two dogs or cats, maybe introduced as well as their accessories, provided that the corresponding zoo sanitary import certificate issued by (SAGARPA) is presented to the customs officials.